roc-lang/roc/crates/README.md

 ## `linker/` - `roc_linker`

 Surgical linker that links platforms to Roc applications.
-We created our own linker for speed and because regular linkers add a lot of problems and complexity.
-Because we want roc to manage the build system and final linking of the executable, it is significantly less practical to use a regular linker.
-This can be seen in how many arbitrary libraries we link with the legacy linker because we have no idea what libraries the application is actually using.
+We created our own linker for performance, since regular linkers add complexity that is not needed for linking Roc apps.
+Because we want `roc` to manage the build system and final linking of the executable, it is significantly less practical to use a regular linker.
 See [README.md](./linker/README.md) for more information.

 ## `repl_cli/` - `roc_repl_cli`